What the Autumn Budget 2025 means for HR leaders

 Changes already in effect from the November budget

-The November 26, 2025 Budget introduced immediate changes that affect every UK employer's cost base.
+The November 26, 2025 budget introduced immediate changes that affect every UK employer's cost base.
 Here's what you need to know.

-The National Living Wage rose to £12.21 per hour, a 6.7% increase (GOV.UK, National Living Wage announcement, October 2024).
+The National Living Wage rose to £12.21 per hour in 2024, a 6.7% increase (GOV.UK, National Living Wage announcement, October 2024).
 For a full-time worker on minimum wage, that's an extra £1,400 annually.
-While this supports employees facing cost-of-living pressures, it creates three immediate challenges for employers:
+The 2025 Budget announced another increase, with the Minimum Wage for 18 - 20 year-olds rising to £10.85 and the National Living Wage increasing to £12.71.

 National living wage increased to £12.21/hour